 - No shrubs, stumps or root balls will be accepted at the curb.

-PLEASE NOTE: The city's brush removal service is intended only for routine maintenance of your property -- NOT FOR DISPOSAL OF ENTIRE TREES.
+.
 If you have a tree removed from your yard, arrange with the contractor to dispose of the tree.
 If you cut down a tree yourself, you can take the tree to the transfer station for disposal.
 Entire trees will not be picked up at the curb.

 Strongsville will chip the brush and take it to an approved composting facility, keeping the material from going into a landfill.
 Due to the possibility of transmitting disease or insects, wood chips are not available to the public.